AyodejiPiusA/Marketplace-Fraud-Detection-and-Vendor-Risk-Analytics/README.md

 * Bank accounts
 * Phone numbers
 * Addresses
-Because this vendors also exclusively uses scraped social media images, combining image proverance checks with with network based identifiers tracking will severely undermine coordinated fraud efforts.
+Because this vendors also exclusively use scraped social media images, combining image provenance checks with network based identifiers tracking will severely undermine coordinated fraud efforts.

 ---

 ### 5. High Transaction Volumes Drive The Largest Capital Drain
-While low risk vendors maintain the healthiest refund rate on the platform at 25.5%, their massive transcation volume of 4938 orders results in the platform's highest total total finacial outflow, accounting for approximately 17 Million Naira in cummulative refunds.
+While low risk vendors maintain the healthiest refund rate on the platform at 25.5%, their massive transaction volume of 4938 orders results in the platform's highest total financial outflow, accounting for approximately 17 Million Naira in cumulative refunds.
 This highlights the need to optimize standard vendor fulfilment and customer satisfaction.

 ---